-^{}All attempted, repeated courses and withdrawals, (except incompletes) at DSDT are counted toward the 150% eligibility.
+All attempted, repeated courses and withdrawals, (except incompletes) at DSDT are counted toward the 150% eligibility.
+All periods of attendance count toward maximum time frame.

 MAKE-UP TIME POLICY

 Students are expected to make-up missed days and exams.
 Students may utilize the various school schedules and classes to complete makeup time and exams.
 All attendance make-up time will be done during normal school hours but in the student's non-scheduled class time.
 We do not allow part-time students all students are considered full time for 22-hour pre week.